 React Native is not a Web technology…

 It is important to note that React Native is not a full-fledged framework, but a library used by, and wrapped inside a native mobile application.
-There's this notion around RN, perhaps driven by the ease of use of its CLI toolkit, that it can be used for generating cross-platform apps per button click.
+There’s this notion around RN, perhaps driven by the ease of use of its CLI toolkit, that it can be used for generating cross-platform apps per button click.
 This is misleading.
 At the end of the day, React Native is a library which can be integrated into every existing iOS or Android project, and used just like any other library the project depends on.
-Correct me if I am wrong, but the whole idea about the creation of the library, was to share the massive boilerplate code between the Android and iOS versions of Instagram, wasn't it.
+Correct me if I am wrong, but the whole idea about the creation of the library, was to share some of the boilerplate code between the Android and iOS versions of Facebook and Instagram, wasn’t it.
 The fact that one could create entire apps where React Native is sort of the main actor, was more of an afterthought at the time.

 This should come to confirm the point that using React Native does not mean you can escape native app development completely.
 React Native has been created to augment the current state of app development and reduce boilerplate, but it was never meant to replace it.
 You have to have to have an understanding of the underlying intricacies of the mobile platform you are building for.
-Move two steps away from a basic ToDo app, and you end up reading about linking C libraries and fixing Gradle bugs.
+Move two steps away from a basic To-Do app, and you end up reading about linking C libraries and fixing Gradle bugs.
 And this is all perfectly fine.
 Because, this is what a mobile developer does for a living.
 Did you expect something else?
-I am sorry to have disappointed you, but that's not what RN will solve for you.
+I am sorry to have disappointed you, but that’s not what RN will solve for you.
 At least, it did not for me.